Chapter 36

 The puzzle of perception

 John decided we should go into the backyard for a spell, so I sat on the bench while he lay in his synthetic recliner.
-Gazing about the yard was strange for everything around me was now unrelated to itself, as if every object was meant to be viewed separately.
+Gazing about the yard was strange, for everything around me was now unrelated to itself, as if every object was meant to be viewed separately.

-The bricks going down the steps were distorted in the sense that the top row was very far away, as if seen through the reverse end of binoculars.
-While the bottom was simply one big fat line that converged to form an elephant’s toe.
+The bricks going down the steps were distorted in the sense that the top row was very far away, as if seen through the reverse end of binoculars, while the bottom was simply one big fat line that converged to form an elephant’s toe.
 Clumsy and foolish were these bricks that seemed so content to be immersed in contrived animation.

-The white picket fence, however, I found to be threatening and could not look at it for fear of something dreadful happening.
+They would go as far as to puff themselves out in disguise to look like overstated piano keys.
+The white picket fence, however, I found threatening and could not look at it for fear of something dreadful happening.

-I felt like I had developed a keen sense of intuition, and it was now warning me that I was in extreme danger.
+It was as though I had developed a keen sense of intuition, and it was now warning me that I was in extreme danger.

 For some undefinable reason, I was unable to eradicate this omnipresent feeling of doom that had taken hold of me.
 I tried to remove it from my conscious mind by playing the ‘psychology game,’ but found even that would not work.